makemeunsee/interpolateme/README.md

 Run with:

 * "--f" for fullscreen.
+* "--s someString" (global random seed): the seed to use for all random processes.
-* "--c xxx" to specify the number of cells to create at start.
+* "--c xxx" (tessellation control): the number of cells to create at start.
 Default is 8000, slow from 20000 onward.
-* "--s someString" to specify the seed to use to randomize the cells.
-* "--g xx" to specify the maze overlapping factor.
-100 for no overlapping, 25 for medium overlapping, >10 for extreme overlapping.
+* "--m xxx" (maze control): the maximum length the maze can grow to.
+Default to the number of cells parameter.
+* "--g xxx" (maze control): the minimum depth gap for the maze to re-use a cell.
+Default to the maximum length parameter.
+* "--r" (maze control): allow the maze branches to randomly go up instead of always down.

+See the Cool mazes section for examples of parameters usage.

 Features
 --------